Navid200/ScratchPad/docs/DatabaseCorruption.md

 #### **What is the outcome if my database is corrupted?**
 If this happens, you will lose your database losing all your old readings.
+Your sensor may stop working until you attend to it.
 There will be no way to recover the old readings.
 <br/>